 There are many good reasons for moving to Austin, such as affordable housing, beautiful weather, live music performances, and of course, the food.
 If you want to feel like you truly belong in the Texas capital, you should get familiar with the best restaurants in Austin and their rich offer of mouthwatering delicacies.
 It will take some time, but if you’re a real foodie, you already know it’ll pay off.

-Being hungry in a city that, according to some estimates, has nearly 2,000 eateries can seem confusing and scary, especially if you’re coming from a smaller place with not so many dining out options.
+Being hungry in a city that, according to some estimates, has nearly 2,000 eateries can seem confusing, especially if you’re coming from a smaller place with not so many dining out options.
 But as with anything in life, you have nothing to fear if you know where you’re headed.
 Let’s review the top eateries in the best neighborhoods in Austin and find the right place to celebrate the start of your new Texas life.